 We’ve all heard the adage “a picture paints a thousand words”.
 But does it?
 As a digital copywriting agency, we strongly believe that words play a big part too.

 Words are also critical in shaping brand names.
 And as we know, names matter.
 Nothing highlights this more than the agonising task of choosing a baby name.
 Hands up if you’ve found yourself curling your lip and explaining: “I knew an AWFUL [insert offending name here] at school!”.

 In recent years, design thinking and human-centred design principles have been added to the toolkit of most leading global companies as organisations begin to understand the transformational power of great design.
-Some firms label their process differently, or create their own clever acronym to guide the activity.
+Some firms label their process differently or create their clever acronym to guide the activity.
 But all of them agree that great design starts with a deep understanding of, and empathy with, the people you’re designing for.

 “Words and pictures are yin and yang.
 Married, they produce a progeny more interesting than either parent.”

-— Dr. Seuss (Theodor Seuss Geisel)
+— Dr Seuss (Theodor Seuss Geisel)